CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

    ![](../media/Lab-03/run-sample.png)

-## Review

-In this lab, you have set up two Azure SQL Managed Instances (SQLMI) as primary and secondary and configured SAMI for mirroring.
-You have created a mirrored database on the primary instance, enabled synchronization with the secondary, and started the mirroring process.
-Finally, you have monitored the mirroring status using Azure tools to ensure high availability.
+### Summary:

+In this lab, you have accomplished the following:

+- **Enabled System Assigned Managed Identity (SAMI)** for your **Azure SQL Managed Instance** to securely authenticate and access Azure resources.
+- **Created a mirrored Azure SQL Managed Instance database** to ensure high availability and data replication.
+- **Started the mirroring process** and **monitored Fabric mirroring** to ensure successful synchronization and data consistency.

 ### Congratulations!
 You have successfully finished the lab.
 Click Next >> to Proceed to the next lab.